sarvghotra/DiscreteLatentCode/README.md

 # ⚙️  Installation

-The python packages to train all of the models can be install using the following code:
+The python packages to train all of the models can be installed using the following commands:
 ```bash
 virtualenv env
 source env/bin/activate